KILTprotocol/kilt-workshop-101/ctype.md

 # 💠 CTYPE

-Now that we have an identity, we only need a CTYPE before we can create a claim.
+Before the <span class="label-role claimer">claimer</span> can make a claim about themselves, they first need a CTYPE.

 CTYPE is a KILT-specific term, but the concept is simple.
 A CTYPE defines the structure of a claim.
 You can think of it as the data model for your claim.